-Once a hermetic country with very strict visa policies for foreigners, Uzbekistan is slowly opening its borders to show the world the majesty of what used to be the core and center of the ancient Silk Road, a country filled with impressive shrines, mosques and perfectly shaped old cities.
+Once a hermetic country with very strict visa policies for foreigners, Uzbekistan has opened its borders to show the world the majesty of what used to be the core and center of the ancient Silk Road, a country filled with impressive shrines, mosques and perfectly shaped old cities.

-Uzbekistan is, by far, the most tourist-friendly country in Central Asia and an unmissable destination for sightseeing city lovers, because this is what Uzbekistan is mainly about.
+Uzbekistan is, by far, the most tourist-friendly country in Central Asia and an unmissable destination for sightseeing city lovers.

 Visa for traveling to Uzbekistan

-9 – Uzbekistan visas entry & exit dates – When you apply through the embassy, you need to state the specific days you will be traveling in Uzbekistan and you can’t modify them.
+By the way, one relevant difference vs the e-visa is that, with an embassy visa, the entry and exit dates are fixed, so you need to state the specific days you will be traveling in Uzbekistan and you can’t modify them.
 This means that you can’t enter before the entry date or leave after the exit date you specified.
-However, if you get an e-visa, the visa is valid for 30 days within a period of 90 days, starting from the day you applied.

 For more information and details, read this post: Getting a visa for Uzbekistan